 Relaxation is an important part of healing and should always be aimed for as essentially it underpins positive feelings such as happiness and contentment.

-Is it possible to feel happy and contented whilst dealing with a life threatening disease?
-Absolutely YES, and this is a fundamental of a hypnotherapy session.
-It's not uncommon for my patients to say 'I dont think I've ever been that relaxed in my whole life', which is a wonderful start in getting their biology to work for them and not against them as it would within a stressed state of being.
-Hypnotherapy is actually a very pleasant life affirming experience.
-Within it I encourage all my patients to develop a lighter, more contented, empowered state and then take that home and continue the session's positive momentum.
+Is it possible to feel happy and contented whilst dealing with a life-threatening disease?
+Absolutely yes.
+It's not uncommon for my patients to say 'I don't think I've ever been that relaxed in my whole life', which is a wonderful start in getting their biology to work for them and not against them, as it does within a stressed state-of-being.
+Hypnotherapy is a very pleasant life-affirming experience.
+Within it, I encourage all my patients to develop a lighter, more contented, empowered state and then take that home and continue the session's positive momentum.
 It's all about choice and intent.
+Though for many learning to make such a choice is new to them and a little strange at first, but they soon get it.

-Much of this is really about personal growth and development, learning how one functions and improving on that.
-Perhaps gaining a little mastery over the mind, actively and intentionally choosing what you want, freeing yourself from any life traumas, all things which commonly we are not taught how to do.
-I also teach and encourage mindfulness and meditation techniques in order to understand and quiet that overthinking mind.
+Much of this is about personal growth and development, learning how one functions and improving on that.
+Perhaps gaining a little mastery over the mind, actively and intentionally choosing what you want, freeing yourself from any life trauma, all of which, commonly, we are not taught how to do.
+I also teach, mentor and encourage mindfulness meditation techniques to help understand and quiet that overthinking mind.

-Not everyone will be able to win.
-Some will come to it too late and for some the illness may be just too powerful, but no matter the outcome, each patient using hypnotherapy with guidance from a 'health specialist' hypnotherapist will feel stronger, calmer, more complete, more connected and far more ready for whatever they may have to face.
+Not everyone will be able to beat such challenges.
+Some will come to it too late, for others, the illness may be too powerful.
+But, no matter the outcome, each patient using hypnotherapy with guidance from a 'health specialist' hypnotherapist will feel stronger, calmer more complete, more connected, and far more ready for whatever they may have to face.

 Are there any downsides?